jbalchun/practice/README.md

  * **DFS**
   * Can be done recursively or with a stack
   * Stack method is better if you want to return back to the source (longest increasing path) etc
+  * Cycle detection, if you bump into anything in the recursion stack, you've found a cycle

 ## Binary Trees, traversals etc.
  * Usually follow the following pattern: